2018 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Weak edge lettering represents the most commonly encountered error type for 2018 Sacagawea Dollars, occurring when insufficient pressure during the secondary edge inscription process creates shallow, faint, or partially formed characters.

-This error manifests as ghostlike lettering that appears barely visible under normal viewing angles but becomes more apparent under magnification and proper lighting conditions.
-Some examples show weakness affecting only specific letters or sections, while others display uniformly shallow inscription across the entire edge, with Position A varieties generally commanding higher premiums than Position B counterparts.
+This error manifests as ghostlike lettering that appears barely visible under normal viewing angles but becomes more apparent under magnification and proper lighting.
+Some examples show weakness affecting only specific letters, while others display uniformly shallow inscription across the entire edge.

-Authenticated 2018 weak edge lettering specimens in MS65-MS67 grades typically sell for $50-$250 depending on the weakness severity and position variety.
-Denver Mint (2018-D) examples with Position A orientation showing dramatic weakness can reach $200-$300 in higher grades, while Philadelphia Mint (2018-P) specimens with moderate weakness generally trade in the $75-$175 range.
+Authenticated 2018 weak edge lettering specimens in MS-65 to MS-67 grades typically sell for $50–$250 depending on the weakness severity and position variety.
+Denver Mint (2018-D) examples with Position A orientation showing dramatic weakness can reach $200–$300 in higher grades, while Philadelphia Mint (2018-P) specimens with moderate weakness generally trade in the $75–$175 range.

 2. Missing Edge Lettering Errors